praeclarum/praeclarum.github.io/_posts/2020/2020-04-23-azure-organization.md

 ## Services - What do you need?

-Now you can add Services to the machine you selected in the Service Plan.
+Now you can add Services to the machine you selected in the Service Plan or to a Resource Group (which one depends on the service).
 There are literally billions of services to choose from.
 Each one will add their own costs based on usage and daily rates to the credit card on the Subscription.